AlynxZhou/hexo-renderer-nunjucks/README.md

-hexo-renderer-njks
+hexo-renderer-njucks
 ==================

 Yet another Nunjucks renderer for Hexo.
 Async, alive and can be actively updated.

 # WHY?

-Both `hexo-renderer-nunjucks` and `hexo-renderer-njk` are using Nunjucks version 2, and seems their author won't update them to Nunjucks 3. `hexo-renderer-Nunjucks` takes the best name in npm, but it has no page of issues that can let me ask the author to update it.
+Both `hexo-renderer-nunjucks` and `hexo-renderer-njk` and `hexo-renderer-njks` are using Nunjucks version 2, and seems their author won't update them to Nunjucks 3.
+They take the best name in npm, but leave code unmaintained!
 So I write my own hexo renderer to render my theme [ARIA](https://github.com/AlynxZhou/hexo-theme-aria).

 # READ HERE BEFORE USING IT OR CREATING YOUR OWN THEME WITH NUNJUCKS：